Birdyyz/Birdyyz/README.md

 # 👋 Hi, I'm Lara

 ## 🧠 About Me
-🎓 Computer Science graduate from Universidade do Minho 🎮 Aspiring Software Developer, with a strong interest in applications and game development
+🎓 Computer Science graduate from Universidade do Minho.
+🎮 Aspiring Software Developer, with a strong interest in applications and game development

 ## 🚀 Tech Stack